ANTHONY EI2KC's NEW BOOK 'LAND OF THE EVER-LIVING ONES' AVAILABLE ON AMAZON KINDLE

 ANTENNAS: The antenna array at my QTH is restricted due to the fact that my garden is just over 10m long and about 7m wide.
 Plus there is an extension which takes up a good portion of that space!
 My random wire for 80m has been taken down for the summer and in its place are nested inverted Vs for 30 metres and 40 metres.
 My main HF antenna until recently was a 6-band Butternut vertical for 80m, 40m, 20m, 17m, 15m, 12m and 10m and I also have an Antron 99 which I use for 15m, 12m and 10m also.
 The 6m antenna is a resonant dipole.

-NEW: I have just installed (September 2012) a secondhand hexbeam antenna covering the five bands from 20m through 10m.
+HEXBEAM:In September 2012 I installed a secondhand hexbeam antenna covering the five bands from 20m through 10m.
 It replaced an old Cushcraft MA5M minibeam which had performed wonderfully for me but which had limited gain.
-There is no rotator on the hexbeam just yet - my previous rotator broke, so I am using the Armstrong method right now HI HI!
 I hope to enjoy working you with the hexbeam, which is only 10 metres off the ground.
+So far it has performed brilliantly, and my current total number of DXCC worked is 294.

 80m note: The Butternut is my sole antenna for 80m now, but it's not a brilliant on that band on RX.
 If I have trouble hearing you, please excuse me.
 It gets out very well, but is only 26ft tall so does not hear very well.
 So apologies if you get a poor RST from me!